-So, all of a sudden your air conditioner needs repair at your Tulsa home and you don’t know what that entails.
-It’s stressful enough to let an A/C system repair technician into your home, but then to not be sure what they’re going to do tends to add another level of anxiety.
+So, suddenly your air conditioner needs repair at your Tulsa home and you don’t know what that entails.
+It’s nerve-wracking enough to allow an A/C system repair technician into your home, but then to not be sure what they’re going to do can add a whole other level of concern.
 No worries!
-Jack Nelson Service Experts Heating & Air Conditioning is here to inform you on the general air conditioner repair process so you will be informed when an expert air conditioning service technician needs to visit your home.
+Jack Nelson Service Experts is here to fill you in on the general air conditioner repair process so you will be informed when an expert air conditioning service technician needs to visit your home.

 AC Repair Starts Simple

 When the service tech arrives to your home, the first thing they will most likely do is request to see your thermostat.
-It might sound ridiculous, but they need to check it to verify that it’s not simply a thermostat settings error.
+It might sound ridiculous, but they need to inspect it to verify that it’s not simply a thermostat settings issue.
 The service tech will confirm the thermostat is flipped to cool and then lower the temperature to see if that will activate the air conditioner.
-A faulty or incorrectly connected wire could be all that’s preventing you from having a comfortable home.
+A faulty or improperly connected wire could be the only thing that’s preventing you from having a comfortable home.

 If this doesn’t fix the problem, the technician may need to look at your circuit breaker box.
-They might set the circuit switches to off and then back to on to see if that activates the AC.
+They may set the circuit switches to off and then back to on to see if that activates the AC.

 Getting to the nitty-gritty of AC Repair

-The repairman will then probably request to see the air conditioner.
-Like a doctor, the service tech will commence their trial and error diagnosis process.
-There are many things that could be the reason for an air conditioner that isn’t functioning properly, and it’s up the repairman to look into all the possible causes starting from the most ordinary issues to the least.
-This process could take anywhere from 5 to 60 minutes or more.
+The repairman will then most likely request to see the air conditioner.
+Similar to a doctor, the service tech will commence their trial and error testing process.
+There are many variables that could be the reason for an air conditioner that isn’t functioning properly, and it’s up the technician to look into all the possible reasons starting from the most typical issues to the least.
+The diagnostic process could take anywhere from 5 to 60 minutes or more.